The Yellow Rolls-Royce

 Plot

-On a flatbed lorry driven in the streets of London, a motorcar is under a grey cover with the initials RR.
-The Rolls Royce is first purchased by Charles, Marquess of Frinton (Rex Harrison) as a 10th wedding anniversary present for his French wife, Eloise (Jeanne Moreau).
-Frinton is Under-Secretary of State at the Foreign Office.
-The marquess is a longtime horse owner who has his heart set on winning the Ascot Gold Cup.
-This year his horse, named 10 June (his wedding anniversary date; also the writer Terence Rattigan's birthday) is the favourite and does indeed win.
-Lord Frinton is presented the Gold Cup by King George V. However, his elation is blighted when he finds his wife with her lover, his underling John Fane (Edmund Purdom), in the back of the Rolls with the shades drawn.
-For appearance's sake, Lord Frinton will not divorce his wife, but he returns the car.
+A stunning yellow Rolls-Royce limousine is purchased by Charles, Marquess of Frinton, as a belated 10th wedding anniversary present for his French wife, Eloise.
+Lord Frinton, Under-Secretary of State at the Foreign Office, is a longtime horse owner who has his heart set on winning the Ascot Gold Cup.
+This year his entry, named 10th June after his wedding anniversary, is the favourite.
+The horse wins, and Lord Frinton is presented with the Gold Cup by King George V. However, his elation is blighted when he finds his wife with her lover, his underling John Fane, in flagrante in the back of the Rolls with the shades drawn.
+For appearance's sake, Frinton will not divorce his wife, but he instructs the chauffeur to return the car to Hooper.
+When he is asked why the car is being returned, he simply replies, "It displeases me".

 More details